 Add water, salt and ghee.
 Then, mix well.

-Set the pot to MANUAL/PRESSURE COOK (High Pressure) and set the timer to 10 minutes.
+Set the pot to Manual / Pressure Cook (High Pressure) and the timer to 10 minutes.

 Once the pressure has been released, open the lid and mash the dal and rice well.

 Add the tadka that we kept aside.
-Serve hot with Sambar or Chutney.
+Serve the hot ghee pongal with Sambar or Chutney.

 How to make Ven Pongal in Stove Top pressure Cooker

-Heat the cooker.
+Heat the stovetop pressure cooker.
 Add dal and Saute the dal for a few minutes till the dal turns aromatic.
 Next, add the rice.

 Once the pressure has been released, open the lid and mix the rice and dal mixture well.
 Mash it well.

-Now in another pan, add ghee and let it become hot.
+Now, in another pan, add ghee and let it become hot.
 Once hot, add cashews.
 Once cashew turns golden brown, keep them aside.
-To the same pan, add peppercorns, cumin seeds, asafoetida, ginger, and curry leaves.
+Add pepper corns, cumin seeds, asafoetida, ginger, and curry leaves to the same pan.
 Saute for 30 seconds.

 Now, add the tempering and cashews to the Pongal mixture.
 Mix well.